ArunNadda/git_learn/README.md

-This repositor contains the files used for git lesson from Safari Online.
+This repository contains the files used for git learning.